Blog post

 • Companies House: search for registered UK businesses in your category.
 Useful for identifying established players and understanding their company age and structure.

 • LinkedIn: search by industry, company size, and location.
-Look at who's hiring and for what roles; it signals where competitors are investing.
+Who's hiring, and for what roles, signals where competitors are investing.

 • G2: especially useful for SaaS and B2B categories.
 Shows how UK users rate and compare competing products.

-• Trustpilot UK: one of the most trusted review platforms among UK consumers.
-An essential window into how competitors are perceived.
+• Trustpilot UK: one of the most trusted review platforms among UK consumers, and an essential window into how competitors are perceived.

 Once you have a list, look for what's not being done.
 White space, underserved audiences, unaddressed pain points, positioning angles nobody has claimed, is competitive intelligence, too.
 Some of the strongest UK market entry strategies are built not on beating existing players, but on serving the customers those players are ignoring.

-Now that you know who your competitors are, go a level deeper.
-You're not just looking at what they offer, you're looking at how they show up, how they sell, and what story they're telling the market.
+Go a level deeper than what they offer, look at how they show up, how they sell, and what story they're telling the market.
+For each competitor, track:

 • Brand positioning and messaging: What's their headline promise?
 Who are they speaking to?
 What emotion or outcome are they leading with?
-Read their homepage, their about page, and their ad copy.
+Read their homepage, about page, and ad copy.

 • Pricing models and packaging: Are they premium or accessible?
 Subscription or one-time?
 Do they offer tiers?
 Pricing communicates positioning as much as copy does.